hubbardgroup/hubbardgroup.github.io/people.md

 <a name="alan-hubbard"></a>__Prof.
 Alan Hubbard__<br/>
 _Biography:_ Dr. Alan Hubbard is Professor of Biostatistics and Head of the [Division of Biostatistics](https://www.stat.berkeley.edu/biostat/) at UC Berkeley.
-His current research interests include causal inference, variable importance analysis, statistical machine learning, estimation of and inference for data-adaptive statistical target parameters, and targeted minimum loss-based estimation.
+Head of data analytics core at [link] UC Berkeley SuperFund His current research interests include causal inference, variable importance analysis, statistical machine learning, estimation of and inference for data-adaptive statistical target parameters, and targeted minimum loss-based estimation.
 Research in his group is generally motivated by applications to